ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/process-document.use-case.md

-# Process Document
+# Process File

 ## Feature

 As a user
-I want to process a PDF document using a template
+I want to process a PDF file using a template
 So that I can extract structured data according to predefined rules

 ## Background